Operating licences are for complex high-risk industrial and waste activities that are ongoing.

 You also need an operating licence if you are currently operating an activity that has become a prescribed activity.
-When the new Act comes into effect, a temporary exemption period will apply.
+With the Act now in force, a temporary exemption period applies.
 You will need to apply for an operating licence by the end of the exemption period.

 Without having a previous development licence, you can go directly to an operating licence only when: